pslucas0212/-OpenShiftOnVMWare-Part-3/README.md

 # Installing OpenShift on vMWare and Deploying a Sample Application - Part 3

+By Paul Lucas

+The release of Red Hat OpenShift 4.7 added a new vSphere Installer Provisioned Installation (IPI) option that makes it very easy to quickly provision an OpenShift cluster in a VMWare EXSi environment.
+This cluster could be used for some quick testing or development.

+The "straight" out of the box installation creates three control plane nodes and three worker nodes with minimal effort.
+The EXSi IPI installation optional supports additional customizations, but in this example I will not use any of the customization capabilities.

+For this tutorial I'm using a home built lab made up of three x86 8-core 64GB RAM machines formerly used for gaming purposes.
+The EXSi environment is a bare bones VMWare vSphere Essentials 7.0.3 setup.
+I'm using a two bay Synology NAS for shared storage across the vSphere cluster.
+Finally I ran the installation from a RHEL 8 server instance that was hosting both DNS and DHCP services.
+The command line instructions are run from a terminal of a RHEL 8 server VM running in this vSphere cluster.

+## Deploying Our First Application

 ### Installing a simple test application
 - We have been doing a lot of work from the command line, so let's switch to the OpenShift Administration Console to set up our new application.